ghinknet/security/README.md

 # Ghink Security

 ### Introduction
-Ghink Security Lab's Virus and Special Killing Tools's warehouse.
+Flotm Security Lab's samples and killing tools repository.

 ### Others
 The password of Virus's Zipfile is "ghinksecurity".